 All is hustle and bustle in a village inhabited entirely by dwarfs, hunchbacks, and pygmies.
 Instead of a giant, a group of these little men have captured a perfectly depicted three-piece baroque recorder which they are carrying down a steep hillside on the edge of town.
 In the bottom left corner, a band plays shawms and drums.

-The attentive reader will have noticed that all but one of the recorders depicted in Bocchi’s paintings are one-piece renaissance style instruments of simple external design, but one is a three-piece baroque style instrument with its highly decorative turnings.
+The attentive reader will have noticed that all but one of the recorders depicted in Bocchi’s paintings are one-piece renaissance-style instruments of simple external design, but one is a three-piece baroque-style instrument with highly decorative turnings.
 Bochi lived during the period in which the baroque recorder first emerged in the mid-17th century and reached its final form in the French court at the beginning of the 18th century.

-Between the 17th and 18th centuries, Bacchio’s oeuvre enjoyed enormous success, so much so that other painters were committed to imitating and continuing his work, especially the Bergamo Enrico Albricci (1714–1775).
+Between the 17th and 18th centuries, Bocchi’s oeuvre enjoyed enormous success, so much so that other painters were committed to imitating and continuing his work, especially the Bergamo Enrico Albrici (1714–1775).
 In the cultured Enlightenment circles of eighteenth-century Lombardy, the genre became a good-natured and captivating vehicle of moralizing satire.

-- Baroncelli, Maria Adelaide (1965).
-Faustino Bocchi / Enrico Aldrici – Pittore di Bambocciate.
-[Faustino Bocchi / Entrico Aldrici – Bambocciate Painters.]
+- Baroncelli, Maria Adelaide.
+1965.
+Faustino Bocchi / Enrico Albrici – Pittore di Bambocciate.
+[Faustino Bocchi / Enrico Albrici – Bambocciate Painters.]
 Brescia: Fratelli Geroldi.